vinkla/extended-acf/README.md

 ### Field

 Instead of fetching data with `get_field` and `get_sub_field` you can use the `field` helper function.
-It works as the `get_field` function except that if checks if the given field name is a sub field first.
+It works as the `get_field` function except that it checks if the given field name is a sub field first.

 ```php
 echo field('title');